Naples: Greek birth and Roman acquisition

 Naples has been inhabited since the Neolithic period.
 In the second millennium BC, a first Mycenaean settlement arose not far from the geographical position of the future city of Parthenope.

 Sailors from the Greek island of Rhodes established probably a small commercial port called Parthenope (Παρθενόπη, meaning "Pure Eyes", a Siren in Greek mythology) on the island of Megaride in the ninth century BC.
 By the eighth century BC, the settlement was expanded by Cumaeans, as evidenced by the archaeological findings, to include Monte Echia.
 In the sixth century BC the city was refounded as Neápolis (Νεάπολις), eventually becoming one of the foremost cities of Magna Graecia.

 The city grew rapidly due to the influence of the powerful Greek city-state of Syracuse, and became an ally of the Roman Republic against Carthage.
 During the Samnite Wars, the city, now a bustling centre of trade, was captured by the Samnites; however, the Romans soon captured the city from them and made it a Roman colony.
 During the Punic Wars, the strong walls surrounding Neápolis repelled the invading forces of the Carthaginian general Hannibal.

 The Romans greatly respected Naples as a paragon of Hellenistic culture.
 During the Roman era, the people of Naples maintained their Greek language and customs.
 At the same time, the city was expanded with elegant Roman villas, aqueducts, and public baths.
 Landmarks such as the Temple of Dioscures were built, and many emperors chose to holiday in the city, including Claudius and Tiberius.
 Virgil, the author of Rome's national epic, the Aeneid, received part of his education in the city, and later resided in its environs.

-It was during this period that Christianity first arrived in Naples; the apostles Peter and Paul are said to have preached in the city.
+It was during this period that Christianity first arrived in Naples.
+According to tradition, the basilica San Pietro ad Aram stands on the site where Saint Peter preached and baptized the first Neapolitan converts to Christianity.
 Januarius, who would become Naples's patron saint, was martyred there in the fourth century AD.
 The last emperor of the Western Roman Empire, Romulus Augustulus, was exiled to Naples by the Germanic king Odoacer in the fifth century AD.